pjgeutjens/www-leanfield-io/content/post/on-staggered-learning-mindmaps-and-mnemonics.md

 Regardless, I was ready to dive into AWS at the start of 2021.
 I had a training coming up at CloudSkills on the Solutions Architect path and I wanted to get the Cloud Practitioner cert under my belt in preparation.

-It just so happens I had picked up a couple of audiobooks in the months prior and I was finding more time again to listen to them - I was no longer spending time in the car due to the lockdown, so my backlog of audio-books and podcasts had been growing out of control - but I had started re-prioritising my daily walks, so they were becoming longer again and I started bringing my headphones with me.
+It just so happens I had picked up a couple of audiobooks in the months prior and I was finding more time again to listen to them - I was no longer spending time in the car due to the lockdown, so my backlog of audio-books and podcasts had been growing out of control - but I had started re-prioritizing my daily walks, so they were becoming longer again and I started bringing my headphones with me.

 Specifically there are two books I "read" in this way that I want to mention: